astroport-fi/astroport-governance/contracts/assembly/README.md

 ### `update_config`

-Update current assembly contract.
-Only assembly contract via passed proposal can execute it.
+Update contract parameters.
+Only the Assembly is allowed to update its own parameters.

 ```json
 {